Connect with others who understand.

 However, instead of using the clinical stage (0 through 4), SEER classifies breast cancer into one of the following groups:

-• Local, for cancers that have not spread beyond the breast
+• Local — Cancers that haven’t spread beyond the breast

-• Regional, for cancers that have begun to infiltrate nearby lymph nodes
+• Regional — Cancers that have begun to reach nearby lymph nodes

-• Distant, for cancers that have metastasized to other parts of the body
+• Distant — Cancers that have metastasized (spread) to other parts of the body

-In contrast, doctors typically classify breast cancer by the clinical stage (0 through 4) as defined by the American Joint Committee on Cancer.
-When discussing survival, a doctor will assess the prognosis based on the stage of breast cancer and other defining features.
+In contrast, doctors typically classify breast cancer by the clinical stage (0 through 4) as defined by the American Joint Committee on Cancer (AJCC).
+When talking about survival, doctors consider the stage of breast cancer along with other key factors.

 Prognosis for Stage 0 Breast Cancer

-Stage 0 breast cancer is the earliest form of breast cancer and is noninvasive, meaning cancer cells are located only in the milk ducts.
-It is also usually referred to as ductal carcinoma in situ (DCIS).
+Stage 0 breast cancer is the earliest form of breast cancer and is noninvasive.
+This means that cancer cells are only in the milk ducts.
+It’s also usually called ductal carcinoma in situ (DCIS).

-Once a person with DCIS undergoes surgery to remove the affected breast tissue, they have a very good prognosis, with a five-year survival rate of 100 percent.
-Although a person may experience a recurrence, which is when the cancer comes back as an invasive disease, most cases of DCIS are cured after initial treatment.
+Once a person with DCIS undergoes surgery to remove the affected breast tissue, they have a very good prognosis, with a five-year survival rate greater than 99 percent.
+Although a person may experience a recurrence (when the cancer comes back), most cases of DCIS are cured after the first round of treatment.

 Prognosis for Stage 1 Breast Cancer

 Stage 1 breast cancer is the earliest form of invasive breast cancer.
 Cancer cells have begun to move from the milk ducts into the surrounding breast tissue.
-The standard treatment approach is surgery with the possible addition of radiation.
+The standard treatment approach is surgery, with or without radiation or systemic therapy (chemotherapy, hormone therapy, or immunotherapy).

 Stage 1 breast cancer has a five-year survival rate of nearly 100 percent and is often curable.